ahawkins/hawkins.io/blog/_posts/2015-05-18-the-ruby-community-the-next-version.md

 The Ruby community is and has been moving in the wrong direction for some time.
 It has taken me some time to acknowledge this and more time to pinpoint why and what can be done.
 The community is facing large technical and mindset issues.
-We must revaluate ourselves to survive and thrive.
+We must reorientate ourselves to survive and thrive.

 The technical choices and mindset that reinforces them create